kieubinh/reading-notes/books/htmplu.md

   + How to be an active listner?
   + How to identify and read the most important sensory preferences.
 - This book is applied to whether you're selling, managing, pitching an idea, applying to college, or looking for a soulmate.
 The secret of success is based on connecting with other people, that connection is now very easy to make through the techniques of face-to-face communication.
-- **"If people like youm, they will be inclined to give you their time and their efforts."** by _Nicholas Broothman_
+- **"If people like you, they will be inclined to give you their time and their efforts."** by _Nicholas Broothman_

 ## Chapter 1 - Connecting with other people is essential for our survival as humans
 - We need other people to survive; none of us can live a happy and healthy life in isolation.